sahebachabra/scienceblog/README.md

 ### **Deployment Process**

 The website is hosted on Heroku and deployed with a PostgreSQL database.
 Some challenges with image display on the site were resolved by fixing relative links in the HTML.
+I used the step by step instructions on the Deployment guidebook given by the code instititute.
+This included what packaged to install, what files to create etc. I intiallu found it difficult to deploy to heroku, later realising that I hadn't installed the correct config vars on heroku.

 ## **Reflection on Development Process**